 3. Rolex GMT-Master Ref.
 16750

-The reference 16750 is a transitional GMT-Master that bridges vintage and more modern production eras.
-It introduced a higher-beat movement and a sapphire crystal while retaining the original GMT-Master layout, making it an important reference for collectors who want upgraded reliability without losing traditional design elements.
+The 16750 is the transitional GMT-Master that bridges vintage and modern eras.
+It introduced a higher-beat movement and a sapphire crystal option while keeping the original GMT-Master layout intact.

 Key Specs: